 The benefits of such pre-localisation testing are that processes can be repeated to narrow it all down to the best option.
 The same tests can also be performed at different stages to uncover potential workflow problems, thereby resolving internationalization issues and identifying snags well ahead of the actual workflow activities.
 The consequences for failing to pre-identify how each target’s language content is displayed are the additional cost for retranslation efforts, as well as prolonged time to rectify inherent anomalies.

-Create Your Master localisation Kit
+Create Your Master Localisation Kit

-With the pre-localisation testing and inputs from the web team, you should be able to create a simple document as your localisation Kit.
+With the pre-localisation testing and inputs from the web team, you should be able to create a simple document as your Localisation Kit.
 This Kit can be provided to the various parties involved (copywriter, proofreader, system administrator, designer, translator, reviewer, etc.) as guideline instructions.
 In essence, the localisation kit should indicate the following:

 - The scope of work.
 This refers to the number of words to be translated (pricing by word count is the LSP industry standard).
 The word count helps the appointed LSP identify the expected lead-time for their required workflows encompassing a first-level translation, second-level checking and editing, and a final proofreading before each set of translated content copies are ready for delivery.

 - Master project timelines.
-After identifying and taking into consideration the LSP’s and the web team’s internal workflow schedules, including some buffer period to resolve any issues, you can draw a realistic project timeline for the entire development process that includes populating the site with localised language content.
+After identifying and taking into consideration the LSP’s and the web team’s internal workflow schedules, including some buffer period to resolve any issues, you can draw a realistic project timeline for the entire development process that includes populating the site with localized language content.

 - Stocktaking of content files.
 Prepare a spread sheet to list all the filenames of source content for translation, including their respective URLs, a list of images and another for images with text.
 The URLs provide the translation team with the necessary visual references and saves time on searching during the integration of respective translated content.